Rain makes Michael Kopech’s MLB debut a quick one for the White Sox, who lose to the Twins 5-2

-CHICAGO - It's the kind of buzz the White Sox hope is permeats throug the crowd a little more often a few years from now.
+CHICAGO - It's the kind of buzz the White Sox hope is permeates through the crowd a little more often a few years from now.

 For the moment, they'll take a Tuesday night in August.